ShenRen/esp_ghota/README.md

 * Sends progress of Updates via the esp_event_loop
 * Supports multiple git platforms (github, gitee, gitlab, etc)
 * Supports multiple files to update (firmware, spiffs, files, etc)
-* Get more informa from Git API (Release name, Date, Change log, Prerelease, etc),
+* Get more informa from Git API (Release name, Date, Change log, Prerelease, etc)
+* Supports firmware, storage, file version checking, and integrity checking

 Note:
 You should be careful with your GitHub PAT and putting it in the source code.
 I would suggest that you store the PAT in NVS, and the user enters it when running, as otherwise the PAT would be easily extractable from your firmware images.